-Exploring the Great Outdoors as a camper is always an adventure.
+Exploring the great outdoors as a camper is always an adventure.
 And sometimes sharing that experience with a group of friends is even more rewarding.
-If you are considering getting away from it all with a large group, here are several things to take into account when planning that camp outing:
+Group camping, however, takes a little more coordination and planning.
+If you are considering getting away from it all with a large group, there are several things to take into account.

-Look for a location that offers a variety of activities
+Tip #2: Look for a location that offers a variety of activities.

 If a group campsite is necessary for a private or public campground, make reservations six months in advance, if possible.
 However, if your members will be making their own reservations set an end-date as far ahead of time as you can.

 Remember that many campsites must be paid for in advance or a deposit must be put down.
 Be prepared to provide cash when the reservations are made.